omizeth/uic_tr18-trad-inversa-es-en/unidad4/semana11/ingreso-de-militares-de-EUA-a-México.md

 If authorization is granted by this legislative body, a delegation consisting of ten (10) members of the 7th Special Forces Group of the United States of America would enter the national territory; this group would be armed with weapons, ammunition, and special material and equipment for the joint combined training.

-The team of instructors will arrive at the Campeche International Airport on a C-130 military aircraft, owned by the United States of America, on February 15, 2025, to depart the country on March 30, 2025.
+The team of instructors will arrive at the Campeche International Airport on a C-130 military aircraft, operated by the United States of America, on February 15, 2025, to depart the country on March 30, 2025.

 For this reason, based on Article 76, Section III, of the Political Constitution of the United Mexican States, I hereby submit to the aforementioned Senate of the Honorable Congress of the Union, a request to grant entry into the national territory to the military personnel of the United States Army, so that they may participate in the training activity known as “Strengthening the Capabilities of the SEMAR Special Operations Forces”, which will take place in the Mexican Marine Corps Specialized Training and Education Center located in San Luis Carpizo, in the State of Campeche, from February 17 to March 28, 2025.